bugsnag/bugsnag-dotnet/examples/net47-console/README.md

 <bugsnag apiKey="APIKEY" releaseStage="development" notifyReleaseStages="development" projectNamespaces="net47_console" projectRoots="C:\app\" />
 ```

-Follow the [instructions](../) in order to bootstrap and build the
-required docker images.

-Run `docker-compose up` in this directory to start the console application.
-An
-unhandled exception will be triggered.

-If you make any code changes you will need to rebuild the docker image
-(`docker-compose build`) as we are not mounting this code directory inside of
-the container.
+From within Visual Studio you can compile and launch the console application.

-The steps taken to configure Bugsnag for this application:
+### Steps taken to install Bugsnag

 - Add the required nuget packages (see `packages.config`)
 - Add the configuration sections to the `App.config`